 Behavioral data might show things like monthly spend, products purchased or points redeemed—an accurate representation of what happened and when it happened.
 But this doesn’t necessarily show who did it.
 Adding demographic and attitudinal data to the database can help provide the links.
 How well we can accurately predict the segments is contingent in part on the accuracy of our data.

-Thankfully, there’s no better time to be in research as mobile stitching, AI, agile qual, etc. are helping researchers like us at CMB to extract more value in less time.
+Thankfully, there’s no better time to be in research as mobile stitching, AI, agile qual, etc. are helping researchers extract more value in less time.
 But the end of the research is really the beginning of your segmentation.

-Once you’ve landed on an excellent model and algorithm for defining and distinguishing your new segments, you need everyone to know them!
-At CMB, a standard part of our segmentation program is to workshop with clients' internal teams to obsess over the persona behind each segment (e.g. understand more deeply what can motivate “Defensive Donna” or how to pin down the “Explorer”).
+Once an excellent model and algorithm for defining and distinguishing your new segments is decided, let everyone know them!
+Work with clients' internal teams to obsess over the persona behind each segment (e.g., understand more deeply what can motivate “Defensive Donna” or how to pin down the “Explorer”).

-The goal of CMB's workshops is always the same: socialize the key insights about each segment, then apply that learning to real business needs.
+The goal of workshops is always the same: Socialize the key insights about each segment, then apply that learning to real business needs.

 The ability to make smart trade-offs is critically important in customer segmentation initiatives.
-That’s why at CMB we believe it’s important to focus on best and highest uses.
-Below are a few examples of what worked and what didn’t work when helping CMB clients make appropriate trade-offs to get a solution that maximizes impact.
+It’s important to focus on best and highest uses.
+Below are a few examples of what worked and what didn’t work when helping clients make appropriate trade-offs to get a solution that maximizes impact.